-Some people call it the Door To Hell, and it is one of the most remarkable natural sites in Turkmenistan.
+Darvaza Gas Crater is better known as the Gates of Hell.
+Some people call it the Door To Hell, and it is one of the most remarkable natural wonders in Turkmenistan.

-The Karakum Desert, which covers about 70%,(350,000 km²), of the area of Turkmenistan, is the home to the strange human-made natural site.
+The Karakum Desert, which covers about 70% (350,000 km²) of the area of Turkmenistan, is the home to the strange human-made natural sit.

-Rainfall in the Karakum desert is rare, with only 70 to 150 mm rain per year, with my luck did I get about half of the annual rain during my visit.
+Rainfall in the Karakum desert is rare, with only 70 to 150 mm rain per year.
+With my luck, I did get about half of the annual rain during my visit.

+This caused the ground to collapse and the entire drilling rig to fall in.
 You can still see the old metal pipes sticking out of the ground in the crater.

 After the crater was created, Geologists intentionally set it on fire to prevent the spread of methane gas.

 This was leaking from the hole, and it was the only way to stop a potential environmental catastrophe.

 Geologists thought the crater would only burn for a few weeks; it has now been burning non-stop since 1971.

 Almost 50 years on, and geologists still have no idea how much longer it will burn for.
 It might die out tomorrow, or it might burn for another 100 years; nobody knows.

 The Turkmenistan government thought for a long time that Darvaza Gas Crater gave the country a bad name and reputation abroad.
 Because of this, there had been serious talks about closing the crater completely.